rwxrob/zet/20220409085345/README.md

 Stylus, Jade/PUG, and Apex, TJ himself.
 Look at his Apex log tool and how he created a domain-specific language rather than a horrible getopt monstrosity.
 TJ is *obsessed* with good design.
-His code base is one of the most beautiful things I've ever seek.
+His code base is one of the most beautiful things I've ever seen.
 He's a creative, a photographer, and a crafter of very fine code.
 He gives a shit about user interactions.
 He gets it.
 He understands, and he makes things that don't have complicated interfaces with dashes.